-I don't like the green-faced witch costumes and pictures in America, though, because that image really comes from the gangrene and facial discoloration suffered by innocent women herbalists in the Salem witch trail era, when they were hung on a stake and/or burned or asphyxiated.
+I don't like the green-faced witch costumes and pictures, because that image really comes from the gangrene and facial discoloration suffered by innocent women herbalists in the Salem witch trial era, when they were hung on a stake, burned, or asphyxiated.
 I think we should do away with any commemoration of that and teach children about avoiding prejudice instead!

 The Comedy of Halloween

 So, I really don't celebrate Halloween, but like to go on the HALLOWEEN TRAIN in Bridgeport, Michigan on the other side of I-75 from Frankenmuth!